trampgeek/moodle-qtype_coderunner/Readme.md

 question.
 These variables are essentially "frozen" throughout the lifetime of that particular question instance, including when it is subsequently reviewed or regraded.

-When a CodeRunner question is instantiated, the template parameters field is processed by the Twig template engine.
-If there's no embedded Twig within the template, the template parameters field will not change.
-However, if the template does actually include embedded Twig code, the output from
-Twig will be different from the input.
-Usually any embedded Twig code will make at least one call to the Twig *random* function, resulting in one or more template parameters having randomised values.
+When a CodeRunner question is instantiated with the template parameters preprocessor set to *Twig*, the template parameters field is processed by the Twig template engine.
+It is assumed that the template parameters field includes some embedded Twig, which will make at least one call to the Twig *random* function.
+This results in one or more template parameters having randomised values.
 The above example shows a case in which the template parameter "name" is assigned a randomly-chosen value from a list of options.
 Another common variant is